Affordable Care Act: Academic foundation

 A driving force behind Obama's healthcare reform was Peter Orszag, Director of the Office of Management and Budget.
 Obama called Orszag his "healthcare czar" because of his knowledge of healthcare reform.
 Orszag had previously been director of the Congressional Budget Office, and under his leadership the agency had focused on using cost analysis to create an affordable and effective approach to health care reform.
 Orszag claimed that healthcare reform became Obama's top agenda item because he wanted it to be his legacy.
 According to an article by Ryan Lizza in The New Yorker, the core of "the Obama budget is Orszag's belief [in]...a government empowered with research on the most effective medical treatments".
 Obama bet "his presidency on Orszag's thesis of comparative effectiveness."
 Orszag's policies were influenced by an article in The Annals of Internal Medicine co-authored by Elliott S. Fisher, David Wennberg and others.
 The article presented strong evidence based on the co-authors' research that numerous procedures, therapies and tests were being delivered with scant evidence of their medical value.
 If those procedures and tests could be eliminated, this evidence suggested, medical costs might provide the savings to give healthcare to the uninsured population.
-After reading a The New Yorker article that used the "Dartmouth findings" to compare two counties in Texas with enormous variations in Medicare costs using hard data, Obama directed that his entire staff read it.
+After reading a New Yorker article that used the "Dartmouth findings" to compare two counties in Texas with enormous variations in Medicare costs using hard data, Obama directed that his entire staff read it.
 More than anything else, the Dartmouth data intrigued Obama since it gave him an academic rationale for reshaping medicine.

 The concept of comparing the effectiveness of healthcare options based on hard data ("comparative effectiveness" and "evidence-based medicine") was pioneered by John E. Wennberg, founder of The Dartmouth Institute, co-founder of The Foundation for Informed Medical Decision Making and senior advisor to Health Dialog Inc., a venture that he and his researchers created to help insurers implement the Dartmouth findings.